Information for Applicants

 A: In addition to one financial award at an amount outlined above, all awardees will receive several non-financial benefits and incentives, including the following:

-- Organizational profile and/or video vignette posted on the CTIA Wireless Foundation website
+- An organizational profile and video vignette posted on CTIA Wireless Foundation website.

 Q: What is the deadline to enter?

 A: Applications are open from February 9 through April 6, 2021 at 11:59 pm ET.